 An exception to this trend is chlorine (period 3, group 17), which has a greater electron affinity than fluorine (period 2, group 17).
 The reason is that chlorine has more space for electrons in its outermost shell than fluorine.
 This larger space allows the chlorine atom to accommodate the extra electron, thus increasing the electron affinity.

 5. Metallic and Non-metallic Character Trends

 The metallic character of an element is the ability to lose an electron during a chemical reaction due to its low ionization energy.
 On the contrary, the non-metallic character is the ability to gain an electron during a reaction [1,3].

 As discussed before, the elements in the bottom left of the periodic table have the lowest ionization energies.
 Hence, they are more reactive than other elements in their respective groups.
 They also have the lowest electron affinity.
 Thus, they are most metallic.
 Generally, the metallic character is displayed by the elements on the left of the periodic table.
 These elements are known as alkali and alkaline earth metals.
 The metallic character decreases across the periods from left to right and increases down the groups from top to bottom.
 An exception to this is hydrogen (H) which is a nonmetal.

 On the other hand, the elements on the top right of the periodic table, except noble gases, have the highest ionization energy and electron affinity.
 Hence, they readily accept electrons during a chemical reaction.
 These elements are the least metallic.
-The non-metallic character trend is opposite to that of metallic character.
+The non-metallic character trend is opposite to that of the metallic character.